How Does Advertising Work? What Makes People Buy?

 How Does Advertising Work?

-Businesses and consumers alike are looking to improve the quality of life and efficiency of their businesses.
+Businesses and consumers alike are seeking to enhance the quality of life and operational efficiency of their organizations.
 While a small portion of the population may have insecurities that advertising capitalizes on, I believe that’s minimal.
 In my opinion, the majority of network marketing and multi-level marketing enterprises work in this arena.
 Have you ever been invited to one of these events?
-They’re massive celebrations of happy people paraded around the stage with promises of big checks, vacations, and even cars to persuade the guests to invest and begin selling for them.
-Vemma, an energy drink MLM, was temporarily shut down as a pyramid scheme.
+They’re massive celebrations of happy people paraded around the stage, promising big checks, vacations, and even cars to persuade the guests to invest and begin selling for them.
+Vemma, an 1hat sells energy drinks, was temporarily shut down due to allegations of operating as a pyramid scheme.

 While that’s extreme, it’s not the norm.
-Watch a typical Apple advertisement and you won’t see discounting and get rich quick schemes.
+Watch a typical Apple advertisement, and you won’t see discounting and get-rich-quick schemes.
 Instead, you’ll watch stories of people unleashing their inner creativity utilizing Apple devices and software as tools.
-Observe Coca-Cola’s advertising and you’ll see a focus on the events and venues they advertise at, trying to build brand awareness where happy memories happen.
-Of recent, they’ve also had to work on the perception of sweet drinks and the health risks that arise.
+Observe Coca-Cola’s advertising, and you’ll see a focus on the events and venues they advertise, aiming to build brand awareness where happy memories are made.
+Recently, they’ve also had to address the perception of sweet drinks and the associated health risks.

 Some advertising works on the motivation to save money (discounts), but there are many other reasons why advertising works: